BobbyESP/hackingcrashing/README.md

 # hackingcrashing
-1. I AM NOT RESPONSIBLE FOR ANY DAMAGE THIS CAUSES
+I AM NOT RESPONSIBLE FOR ANY DAMAGE THIS CAUSES

-2. I will happily except any help for this code
+I will happily except any help for this code

-3. If something doesn't work, go discussions first please.
+If something doesn't work, go discussions first please.

-4. Some of the html's don't work on websites, i think.
+I think some of the html's don't work on websites.

 I would like some help to fix it.